Ridesharing with Uber: a safe, reliable and affordable transport option

 As a minimum, all uberX ridesharing driver-partners are also required to have a current policy of compulsory third party (CTP) and third party property insurance.

-But we don’t stop there – we want to ensure that riders, as well as members of the community, are as protected as possible.
-That’s why all Uber ridesharing driver-partners in Australia are also protected by at least AUD$20,000,000 contingent coverage for bodily injury and property damage to third parties by CGU Insurance Limited (AFSL 238291).
+But we don’t stop there – we want to ensure that riders, as well as members of the community, are protected.
+That’s why all Uber ridesharing driver-partners in Australia are also protected by at least AUD$20,000,000 contingent coverage for bodily injury to third parties, as well as property damage to road users outside the uberX vehicle.
+That coverage is provided by CGU Insurance Limited (AFSL 238291).
 CGU is a division of Insurance Australia Group (IAG) and has a 160 year history.

 It’s worth mentioning that, in cities where we operate UberBLACK, UberLUX and uberTAXI, those rides are provided by commercially licensed and insured ridesharing partners, and as such are covered by the commercial insurance policies of the individual partnering transportation providers.